Home » Budapest » Danube River Cruise tickets

 The best time to go on a Danube River cruise in Budapest is during the fall months of September and October because of pleasant weather, smaller crowds, and consistent river levels.

-From January through early March, the temperatures along the Danube River drop significantly, making it the wrong time for a cruise.
+The temperatures along the Danube River drop significantly from January through early March, making it the wrong time for a cruise.

-Some people feel Christmas is a great time for a Danube Cruise because of the Christmas markets of the Danube River.
+For many, Christmas is a wonderful time for a Danube Cruise, especially due to the enchanting Christmas markets along the Danube River.

 How long does the Tour take